Disability Living Allowance for Children

 Your Child has a greater degree of difficulty in mobility than a child of a similar age who does not have a disability.

-They must have had these difficulties for at least 3 months and expect them to last for at least 6 months.
-If they are terminally ill (that is, not expected to live more than 6 months), they do not need to have had these difficulties for 3 months.
+They must have had these difficulties for at least three months and expect them to last for a minimum of six months.
+If they are terminally ill (that is, not expected to live more than six months), they do not need to have had these difficulties for three months.

 CDLA - Care Component